 For non-degree seeking students the college evaluates coursework in order to satisfy prerequisites, as well as commonly used preparatory coursework in other subject areas (e.g. Biology).
-To request evaluation of your transfer credits, submit the transfer credit evaluation request which can be found on MyPCC.
+To request evaluation of your transfer credits, please contact the OCCC Registrar (registrar@oregoncoast.edu).
 You must be a current credit student to request a transfer credit evaluation.
 Submit this request after you have requested official transcripts from all schools where you have transfer coursework be sent to OCCC.
-OCCC will retrain the original transcript and send a copy via secure methods to PCC.
+Transcripts can be sent electronically to the Registrar, or via mail to: